ethnosdev/scripture/README.md

 # Scripture

+A Flutter package designed for rendering interactive, selectable, and structured text.
+While optimized for [USFM](https://ubsicap.github.io/usfm/) (Bible) data, its core rendering engine is flexible enough for any application requiring precise, word-level interaction and complex layout management.
+(RTL layout still needs to be added.)

+Unlike standard Flutter text widgets, `scripture` renders text as interactive words, allowing you to bind database IDs to specific words, handle precise multi-word selection, and manage footnotes or verse numbers.

 <div align="center">
   <img src="./screenshots/usfm_layout.png" width="300" alt="Scripture Demo" />
   <br />
   <b>Complex USFM layout with poetry and footnotes</b>
 </div>

-A Flutter package designed for rendering interactive, selectable, and structured text.
-While optimized for [USFM](https://ubsicap.github.io/usfm/) (Bible) data, its core rendering engine is flexible enough for any application requiring precise, word-level interaction and complex layout management.
-(RTL layout still needs to be added.)

-Unlike standard Flutter text widgets, `scripture` renders text as interactive words, allowing you to bind database IDs to specific words, handle precise multi-word selection, and manage footnotes or verse numbers.
+## Notice

-> **Warning**: This package is still in early development and breaking changes are likely.
+This package is still in early development and breaking changes are likely.

 ## Features